PowerShell/PSReadLine/README.md

 Import-Module PSReadLine
 ```

+PSReadLine, unlike bash's readline, uses vi key bindings by default.
 To use Emacs key bindings, you can use:

 ```powershell
 Set-PSReadlineOption -EditMode Emacs